Sideline employment

 Information about sideline employment must be registered in Pure.

-Registration of sideline employment is a way of showcasing the many ways in which the university’s staff engage with society and exchange research-based knowledge with external partners.
-At the same time, registration of sidelines employment can also be understood as a way for researchers to declare their interests.
+Staff is encouraged to disclose their sideline employment on their Pure profiles.
+Doing so helps show our commitment to and engagement in society and knowledge exchange with external partners.
+Registering their sidelines employment in Pure is also a way for researchers to disclose their interests.
 Transparency about interests helps AU minimise and deal with potential conflicts of interest.
 Being open about sideline employment also serves to create trust in the impartiality of both staff and the university.

 Information about sideline employment will be included in the ongoing dialogue between the manager and the employee, and may also be included in the annual SDD dialogue.